MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-metrics-dimensions.md

 ### Is handled by external participant (session)

 A customer request could be handled by more than one agent, including a combination of internal contact center agents and external agents.
 This metric can be used to identify the portion of a customer request that was handled by agents outside of Dynamics 365 Customer Service.
 External agents could be engaged by your contact center through transfers to an external phone number, such as Microsoft Teams voice call.
 This metric will only show sessions that were assigned to and handled by external agents.
-For metrics around consultations with external agents, go to [Is handled by external participant](oc-metrics-facts-sessionparticipant.md#is-handled-by-external-participant).
+For metrics around consultations with external agents, go to [Is handled by external participant (session)](#is-handled-by-external-participant-session)

 ### Session transfer rate